Peace Research Institute Frankfurt: Publications

 PRIF publishes monographs and anthologies in cooperation with Springer Verlag in the series Studien der Hessischen Stiftung Friedens- und Konfliktforschung.
 Subject to an external review process, the series features basic research findings from the Institute, contributions to the peace and security discourse, and working papers and publications prepared for PRIF’s scholarly conferences.
 In addition, about 10 PRIF Reports are published annually, analysing the background and developments of political events.
 The four-page PRIF Spotlights are intended for a broader general readership interested in peace and security issues.
 The PRIF Working Papers are published online on an ad hoc basis and are intended to provide insight into current basic research and stimulate scholarly exchange.
 The publications are available for download online and print versions are available at numerous libraries.

 Since 2018, the publications have been supplemented online by the PRIF Blog, on which PRIF researchers discuss short texts on current issues and debates relevant to peace and conflict research.

 In addition to its own series, PRIF publishes the Peace Report annually together with the Bonn International Centre for Conversion (BICC), the Institute for Peace Research and Security Policy (IFSH) and the Institute for Development and Peace (INEF).
 The reports have also been available for download online since 2018.

+Other

+Prizes and awards

+In honour of its long-standing director Ernst-Otto Czempiel, the Institute awards the Ernst-Otto Czempiel Prize every two to three years to the best postdoctoral monograph in international peace research.
+The prize is endowed with 5,000 euros and has been awarded at the PRIF annual conference since 2008.

+The Hessian Peace Prize was established on October 16, 1993 by Albert Osswald, former Prime Minister of Hesse, and the Albert Osswald Foundation, which he founded.
+The award is presented to people who have rendered outstanding services to international understanding and peace.
+Each year, a winner selected by the Hessian Peace Prize Board of Trustees receives the award, which is endowed with 25,000 euros.
+PRIF advises the Board of Trustees on the selection and documents the award ceremony.

+The #PRIF@School_Award was announced for the first time for the 2021/22 school year and is aimed at pupils in grades 9 to 13 from all types of schools in Hesse.
+With the competition, PRIF aims to strengthen political education on peace and conflict research topics at schools in Hesse.
+The main prize is endowed with 200 euros and is awarded every two years.

+2023 Rebranding

+As part of a rebranding, the institute changed its German name in 2023 from Leibniz-Institut Hessische Stiftung Friedens- und Konfliktforschung (HSFK) to Peace Research Institute Frankfurt – Leibniz-Institut für Friedens- und Konfliktforschung (PRIF).